-Universities of Wisconsin policy is that Universities of Wisconsin does not provide internet service to telecommuters.
-Employees must secure their own service as a condition of telecommuting (remote work).
+UW System policy is that UW System does not provide internet service to telecommuters.
+Employees must secure their own service as a condition of telecommuting.

-Ergonomic office furniture/equipment is a requirement for telecommuting (remote work).
+Ergonomic office furniture/equipment is a requirement for telecommuting.
 The employee may provide their own furniture (provided it meets our ergonomic standards), or the institution may provide furniture/equipment.

-Employees are required to use Universities of Wisconsin issued computers for routine telecommuting (remote work).
+Employees are required to use UW System-issued computers for routine telecommuting.
 Asset tracking is required for any issued equipment.
-Only Universities of Wisconsin IT personnel may perform maintenance on Universities of Wisconsin computers or equipment.
+Only UW System IT personnel may perform maintenance on UW System computers or equipment.